TV Tropes Needs Your Help

 and discuss here

 Ether Saga is a 3D Chinese MMORPG developed by Perfect World Inc., with anime style cartoony graphics.
 It features many, unique features and systems that makes the game one of a kind.
 Once inside the game world, players can earn and spend money to upgrade a large variety of items to enhance their game play experience.

 There are four races in this game Ren, Shenzu, Yaoh, and Mogui with eight classes, each race share the similar class (with the execption of Mogui, who have magic in one class and melee in another).
 The race begins with a pet which helps the player in his fight.
-After level 15, players can freely select many creature to become his pet.
+After level 15, players can freely select and capture many creatures to become their pet.
 The power of selecting and raising pets add a new twist to the game.

 Ether Saga is heavily influenced by the Chinese literature Journey to the West

 .
 In fact, it appears as though the player characters follows some part of the aftermath of the novel.
 In the previous version, Ether Saga Online, the plot followed in between the events of Journey to the West